shaerul/ELK-Stack-Project/README.md

 Load balancers are essentially reverse proxy servers, providing high availability, security and performance.
 The process of scaling out or adding more nodes is seamless and takes the shortest amount of time.
 Furthermore, it can distribute traffic among VMs in a weighted round robin manner.
 Also, load balancers can handle and offer fail-over stateful connections, such as paypal or credit/debit card transactions.

 **Monitoring**
 The Monitoring system allows seamleass monitoring of vulnerable DVWAs through continuously collecting the changed log files and system metrics.
 For this pupose an ELK (Elasticsearch + Logstash + Kibana) Stack has been provisioned using Ansible from Jump Box in a seperate VM residing in a different region.
 ELK stack is the world’s most popular log management platform.
+Elastic's ELK Stack consists of three open-source products - Elasticsearch, Logstash, and Kibana - all developed, managed, and maintained by Elastic.
+Beats (e.g. filebeat, metricbeat) turned the stack into a four-legged project after its introduction and subsequent addition.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_